shivannis/xandr-docs-public/xandr-docs/articles/curate/single-credential-login-and-multi-factor-authentication-faq.md

   - Uppercase letters (A-Z)
   - Numbers (0-9)
   - Special Characters (for example, !@#$%^&\*)
-- No more than 2 identical characters in a row (for example, "aaa" not allowed)
+- No more than 2 identical characters in a row (for example, "aaa" not allowed).

 ## When does the single credential login and multi-factor authentication password expire?